basiclab/FaceVC-Pytorch/README.md

 This is the official implementation for "Face-based Voice Conversion: Learning the Voice behind a Face" (FaceVC).

-The audio demo for FaceVC can be found at https://facevc.github.io/
+The audio demo for FaceVC can be found at https://facevc.github.io/.

 ### Data Preprocessing

+For generating face embedding, please refer to https://github.com/timesler/facenet-pytorch.
+For generating speaker embedding and spectrogram, please refer to https://github.com/auspicious3000/autovc.

 #### In-the-wild data
 1. Prepare a data list of all the training utterance path (for making speaker dictionary).
 2. Prepare face embedding / speaker embedding / spectrogram of in-the-wild data.